 Encino, CA 91436

 The title esquire sometimes appears after a lawyer’s name, usually abbreviated as “Esq.”
 But what does esquire mean?
-The Esq. meaning is a bit convoluted.
+The meaning of Esq. is a bit convoluted.

 Here, we’ll define esquire in greater detail and explore the history of its usage and legal significance.